lumarama/foreachi/src/README.md

 # Home

 I've noticed that often I need a very quick code example to move forward with a project.
-So I'm posting those here, hope somebody will also find some of them useful.
+So I'm posting those here, hope somebody will find some of them useful too.